 After the removal of this malware make sure you follow the mentioned herein safety tips.
 They will make sure your organization is significantly more protected than any other threats of such type in the future.

 - Guide 1: How to Remove PowerSniff from Windows.

-- Guide 2: Get rid of PowerSniff from Mac OS X.
+- Guide 2: Get rid of PowerSniff on Mac OS X.

-- Guide 3: Remove PowerSniff from Google Chrome.
+- Guide 3: Remove PowerSniff in Google Chrome.

 - Guide 4: Erase PowerSniff from Mozilla Firefox.

 - Guide 5: Uninstall PowerSniff from Microsoft Edge.

 - Guide 6: Remove PowerSniff from Safari.

 - Guide 7: Eliminate PowerSniff from Internet Explorer.